-Should any concerns arise in relation to any child in relation to their safety and welfare ---- School will follow the same procedures as outlined within this policy and liaise with the DSL initially.
+Should any concerns arise in relation to any child in relation to their safety and welfare -----School will follow the same procedures as outlined within this policy and liaise with the DSL initially.

-6.9 Online safety
+6.11 Online safety (including cyber crime)

-KCSIE (September 2020) Annex C: Specifically focusses on Online Safety as it is seen as a key element of safeguarding children.
+KCSIE (September 2021) Annex D: Specifically focusses on Online Safety information and support for Governing Bodies, Senior Leaders and parents and children.